differentpla-net/differentpla-net.github.io/_posts/2017-10-27-git-rebase-tips.md

 The first is that you don't have to rebase onto a branch.
 You can rebase onto a particular commit.
 This allows you to "ratchet" your branch closer to where you want it.
-It doesn't necessarily avoid fixing conflicts, but it make it easier to find out where the conflict is coming from.
+It doesn't necessarily avoid fixing conflicts, but it makes it easier to find out where the conflict is coming from.

 It also feels like you're doing something useful, and it makes `git rebase